Bioconductor/git-svn-bridge/doc/git-svn.md

 * Conversely, if a file exists in git but not svn, that file will be added to the svn repository.

-If you picked "svn wins", the above is true, but vice versa.
+If you picked "svn wins", the above is true, but with git and svn reversed.

-* If your git repository is completely empty (i.e., you haven't even added a README file, or any files) and you specified "git wins," the bridge will override that and declare svn the winner. <span style="color: red;">HOWEVER</a>, if you
+* If your git repository is completely empty (i.e., you haven't even added a README file, or any files) and you specified "git wins," the bridge will override that and declare svn the winner. <span style="color: red;">HOWEVER</span>, if you have even a single file in your git repos, and you choose "git wins," <span style="color: red;">everything in your svn repos will be deleted</span>.

-vvv remove the below vvv

-Decide how you want to handle initial merge conflicts.
-If you are starting with a **completely** empty Github repository (which does not even have a README file in it), then it does not matter how you answer this question.

-If both your Subversion and your Github repositories have contents, decide **carefully** how you want to proceed:

-* Choosing "SVN wins unconditionally" means that if there are any conflicts when merging the two repositories together, the SVN version will overwrite the Github version.
-  You will not have the opportunity to manually merge conflicting files.
-You will still have access to the previous versions of files that were changed, via git's commit history.

-* Choosing "Git wins unconditionally" means the opposite-- any merge conflicts will be resolved in Git's favor, and this will then **propagate to the
-  Bioconductor build system**.
-You will have access to earlier versions of files that were changed, but only via svn.
+* Of course, nothing is ever deleted in git or svn, so you can go back in and retrieve files, but it's best to avoid this situation in the first place.

 You now need to check two boxes: the first confirms that you have configured your Github repository as described in [Step 1](#step1),